dustinusey/dustinusey/README.md

 # Hi there, I'm Dustin! 👋

-👨🏼‍💻 I work as a Developer Advocate and teach Frontend Development for [Team Treehouse](https://www.teamtreehouse.com)
+👨🏼‍💻 I work as a Developer Advocate and teach Frontend Development for [Treehouse](https://www.teamtreehouse.com)

 💡 **I’m looking to collaborate on:** Open source projects & web development challenges!